junkdog/sift/README.md

 ```
 Usage: sift [OPTIONS]

-  A tool to model and analyze the design of systems from bytecode.
+  Sift is a tool for modeling and analyzing the design of software systems from JVM
+  bytecode.

 Template options:
   -t, --template TEMPLATE  The template producing the system model.